gamesbook/protograf/docs/source/examples/counters.rst

                 inf_russian = group(russian, inf)
                 inf_russian_A = group(inf_russian, inf_A, division)

-            Finally, the counter can be drawn in one or more positions on the
+            Finally, the counter, or counters, can be drawn in one or more positions on the countersheet:
-            countersheet:

                .. code:: python

-                Counter("10-12", inf_russian_A)
+                Counter("13-15", inf_russian_A)

             These counters are shown outlined in blue in the screenshot.
-Note that the blue line was *not* created as part of the script.
+Note that the blue line was *not* created as part of the script but just added in with a graphics editor.

-            Bear in mind that counters are drawn in order, starting from the bottom-left, then moving across to the right to complete a row, then moving up to the next row - so in this example, counters 1 to 7 are drawn along the bottow row; 8 to 14 on the next row up, and so on.
+            Bear in mind that counters are drawn in order, starting from the bottom-left, then moving across to the right to complete a row, then moving up to the next row - so in this example, counters 1 to 6 are drawn along the bottow row |dash| in two groups of 3 each |dash|; 7 to 12 on the next row up, and so on.

 ----------- ------------------------------------------------------------------
 Screenshot  .. image:: images/counters/counters_basic.png